 - The 1986 American Medical Directory, which listed all recognized foreign medical schools, did not include “Metropolitan Collegiate Institute.”
 The 9th edition of Bear’s Guide to Non-Traditional College Degrees stated that Metropolitan Collegiate, in London, England, “Sells all degrees including medical and dental degrees for $100.
 The address is a mail-forwarding service sending mail to Yorkshire, in the north of England.
 It is hard to believe that the British government could allow this to go on, but it has for years.”

 - In the late 1990s, an AMA investigation concluded that Caplinger did not have a legitimate medical degree .
-The current AMA Master File, which contains information about all of the more than 900,000 physicians who have been licensed to practice in the United States, contains no listing for Caplinger .
+The 1999 AMA Master File, which contained information about all of the more than 900,000 physicians who have been licensed to practice in the United States, contained no listing for Caplinger .

 - The Sussex College of Technology—which cannot be located today through UK directory assistance—was considered a diploma mill .
 The 9th edition of Bear’s Guide stated: “Sussex, England.
 Bachelor’s, Master’s, and Doctorates in almost any field.
 Sussex is run from a large private home south of London.
 At the same address and with similar catalogs, are the Brantridge Forest School and the University of the Science of Man.
 They all offer “earned degrees’ for which a few correspondence courses are required, and ‘extension awards’ which are for the same degrees and diplomas for no work at all.
 Honorary Doctorates are awarded free, but there is a $100 engraving and processing charge.
 Other programs cost from $100 to $500.”
 The 1999 edition of Bear’s Guide stated that “in 1988 a new British law came into effect forbidding such ‘schools’ to accept students who enrolled after May 1st.”